firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://aws.amazon.com/cloudformation/

-Domain
-Technology
- # question 25
-Skipped
-A multinational company has just moved its infrastructure to AWS Cloud and has employees traveling to different offices around the world.
+ # question 25 A multinational company has just moved its infrastructure to AWS Cloud and has employees traveling to different offices around the world.
 How should the company set the AWS accounts?

-Create global permissions so users can access resources from all around the world
+1. Create global permissions so users can access resources from all around the world

-Correct answer
-There is nothing to do, AWS Identity and Access Management (AWS IAM) is a global service
+2. There is nothing to do, AWS Identity and Access Management (AWS IAM) is a global service

-Create an IAM user for each user in each AWS region
+3. Create an IAM user for each user in each AWS region

-As employees travel, they can use other employees' accounts
+4. As employees travel, they can use other employees' accounts

 Overall explanation
 Correct option: